erp12/plushi/README.md

 1. Fork the official repository.
 2. Create a branch for your contribution.
 3. Make commits (Including tests).
-4. Open a pull requeset and await review and merge.
+4. Open a pull request and await review and merge.

 ## License